The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 I get it, though.
 It does feel a little weird to assume that you and I—with our silly little tech habits—can just appropriate an identity used by people with “real” addictions.

-After all, our thing mostly leads to wasted time and squandered potential.
-It doesn’t directly damage our organs or put our lives, reputations, or liberty at risk.
+After all, our thing isn't as bad as theirs.
+Sure, it wastes time and squanders our potential... but it doesn't damage our organs or put our lives and reputations at risk.

-I can’t help but think of a scene from Half Baked.
-The main character introduces himself at an AA-style meeting as a marijuana addict—only to be immediately chastised by the group which included an irate Bob Saget.
+It’s like in the movie Half Baked, where the main character introduces himself at an AA-style meeting as a marijuana addict… only to be chastised by the group and an irate Bob Saget.

 “I used to [do something explicit you wouldn’t expect the dad from Full House to say] for coke… now that’s an addiction, man.
 You ever [do that explicit thing] for marijuana?”